Skip to contents

 )

-This converts the demo to shinylive format, wraps it in Electron, builds a distributable, and opens the app.
-The whole process takes about a minute.
+One call converts the demo to shinylive, wraps it in Electron, builds a distributable, and launches it.
+Roughly a minute on a small app.

 export(